How to Set a Table: A Guide to Silverware Placement

-This is perhaps the go-to table setting for 2020.
-For weeknight dinners at home or for the more informal meals shared, the basic table setting is an essential tool in a host’s toolkit.
-Let’s start with the basics and imagine your serving plate is the face of a clock.
+To master this simple table setting, begin by imagining your serving plate as the face of a clock.
 With that plate at the center of your table setting, you should separate your silverware to align across the center: forks should be placed adjacent to 9:00, while knives and spoons should be set next to 3:00.
 With a glass positioned near the knife around 2:00, you should be all set.

 Casual Table Setting

-For a laid-back luncheon or casual affair that calls for a step up from a basic table setting, you can begin with the same foundation, but add your flatware in the appropriate order of increasing height as you approach the plate.
+For a laid-back luncheon or casual holiday fȇte that calls for a step up from a basic table setting, you can begin with the same foundation, but add flatware in the appropriate order of increasing height as you approach the plate.
 The smaller salad fork, for instance, should be placed before the dinner fork, which will most likely lie next to your plate.

 Formal Table Setting